For Competitors

 Competitors may only dance two consecutive levels per style.
 The levels in consecutive order are Newcomer, Bronze, Silver, Gold, Novice, Pre-Championship, and Championship.

-Newcomer Definition: For the Irish Dancesport Gala, a newcomer competitor will be defined as two competitors who have been dancing no more than 12 months OR a female lead dancing at a level no higher than Silver paired with a follow who has not been dancing more than 12 months.
+Newcomer Definition: For the Irish Dancesport Gala, a newcomer couple will be defined as two competitors who have been dancing no more than 12 months OR a dancer dancing the opposite of their usual role at a level no higher than Silver (if he/she has been doing so for less than 12 months) paired with a dancer who has not been dancing more than 12 months.
 We ask competitors to police themselves on this rule, but we also reserve the right to check registrations to ensure they are in compliance.
-If you believe a competitor is in violation of this rule, please email ballroom@nd.edu with evidence of why you believe that competitor is in violation.
+If you have any concerns about application or enforcement of this rule, please contact us at ballroom@nd.edu.

-Female Leads: In the special case of a female dancer who switches roles between leading and following, the two consecutive levels rule is slightly altered.
-A female lead is still limited to dancing no more than two levels total in each style, but she may lead at a level up to two levels lower than the level at which she is following.
-For example, a follow at the Silver level is eligible to lead Newcomer or Bronze, and a follow at the Gold level is eligible to lead Bronze or Silver.
+Role Switching Policy: In the special case of a dancer who switches roles between leading and following, the two consecutive levels rule is slightly altered.
+A dancer is still limited to dancing no more than two levels total in each style, but he or she may lead or follow (whichever is NOT his/her normal role) at a level up to two levels lower than the level at which he or she is leading or following (whichever is his/her normal role).
+For example, a follow at the Gold level is eligible to lead Bronze.

 Costumes are not recommended for dancers competing at levels lower than Gold.